[Masters of the Void]

 Note: By the way, "stdio" is short for "standard input/output".
 C was originally designed at a time when file names could only be 8 characters in length, so you'll find a lot of abbreviations like this.

-The two slashes behind the file's name indicate that the compiler should ignore anything on this line following the two slashes.
+The two slashes behind the file’s name indicate that the compiler should ignore anything on this line following the two slashes.
 This is called a comment.
-Use comments often and always to indicate what a line does, even if it is obvious to you now, since it will make it easier for you if you have to get back to your program a year later.
-Trust me on this one, it may be annoying at first, but I've had to throw away a couple of good programs I'd spent lots of work on because they were simply unreadable.
-And most people do not have the discipline to go back to a program and add in all the comments after they've finished the code.
+Use comments often and always to indicate why a line does what it does, even if it is obvious to you now, since it will make it easier for you if you have to get back to your program a year later.
+Trust me on this one, it may seem pointless busywork at first, but I’ve had to throw away a couple of good programs I’d spent lots of work on because they were simply unreadable to me after a vacation.
+And most people do not have the discipline to go back to a program and add in all the comments after they’ve finished the code.

 {